Immigration and Protection Tribunal: The Immigration (Transit Visas) Regulations 1998

 Following the May 1998 riots of Indonesia, the Minister of Immigration announced new regulations surrounding the requirement for visas for citizens travelling from certain countries.
 This was an attempt to prevent Indonesians of Chinese ethnicity from seeking refugee status in New Zealand in the aftermath of the violence that was taking place, particularly in Java.

 The RSAA ruled on a refugee claim in 1999 where it was held that any claim based on the assertion that Chinese Indonesians are at risk of persecution by virtue of their race alone is bound to fail and that the discrimination experienced by Chinese Indonesians does not rise to the level of persecution.
 The RSAA left open questions surrounding whether an atmosphere of insecurity is a violation of the rights to personal security as guaranteed by Article 9(1) of the International Covenant on Civil and Political Rights.

-Internal Protection Alternative
+Internal protection alternative

 Throughout the 1990s, the RSAA looked at whether a person who otherwise satisfies the refugee definition can be denied recognition as a refugee on the grounds that effective state protection is available in his or her country of origin.
 The RSAA formulated a series of issues they would employ to deal with such cases: